thelaycon/webkage/README.md

 ## Templates

 Webkage's Templates are powered by Jinja2's templating engine.
-Templates are expected to reside in `./templates` directory relatively to the module or file in which the WSGI App instance resides.
+Templates are expected to reside in `./templates` directory relatively to the module or file in which the views reside.

 An example directory will look like: